johnascott1/Project1Final/grades/Lab 7 Questions.md

 ## Problem 2: HVAC, Inheritance

+This is a prototype of a program for managing calls to a Heating, Ventilation and Air Conditioning repair/servicing company.
+Customers will call to set up servicing of their furnaces, air conditioning etc. units.
+This program keeps a list of pending calls, and allows the operator to add new calls, and store resolutions of calls that have been done.

-This is Run the program, and review the code.
+Run the program, and review the code.

 There are a couple of new things: